 With well over a century under its belt, the Bijou cocktail already enjoys a long history.
 Yet, even though most bars will have all of the ingredients, you probably won’t find many bartenders that know how to make it—despite how simple it is.
 If you make a few cocktails yourself, you too might already have what you need.
 The most challenging part is getting your hands on some Green Chartreuse.
 If you don’t already have reason enough to own a bottle, here’s one more.
-Today, our Drink of the Week makes another wonderful excuse to own some, and for me, it represents the perfect all-spirit cocktail to transition into spring.
+Today, our Drink of the Week makes another wonderful excuse to own some, and for us, it represents the perfect all-spirit cocktail to transition into spring.

 Bijou means “jewel” in french, and looking at the images of this cocktail, you can understand why it was called by that name.
 The recipe appears early in printed references, and Harry Johnson’s Bartenders Manual was probably the first.
 Originally published in 1882, Johnson’s guide provides a fantastic glimpse into the mixology trade of yesteryear devoting nearly a third of the book to bar management practices.
 He gives fascinating insight into every relevant topic imaginable, from how to handle various ingredients to uncorking bottles and collecting money during a busy rush.
 He even provides suggestions on how to “obtain a situation” or rather, how best to land a job as a bartender.
 If this behind-the-scenes depiction of pre-Prohibition social life isn’t interesting enough, the rest of the guide will keep you busy with recipes and illustrations from the golden era of cocktail history.

 Of course, one of the recipes Johnson describes is the Bijou cocktail, a drink that is so easy to make and so delicious, it’s surprising it isn’t more popular today.
 Nevertheless, we do our best at Summit Sips to promote the good ones—no matter how old or obscure—and to our senses, this one qualifies.

 1 oz gin